DennisPeriquet/asus-rt-n66r-openvpn/README.md

 # Basic Setup

-The basic setup is pretty straightforward.
-Just go to the correct screens, activate OpenVPN server and add a user and password.
-There is nothing hard about doing that and so this README does not focus on that.
+The basic setup for OpenVPN on the ASIS router is pretty straightforward.
+Just go to Advanced Settings, VPN, VPN Server, OpenVPN.
+Activate OpenVPN server and add a user/password.
+There is nothing difficult about doing that and so this README does not focus on that.

 # Setup the Certificates